Taylor Walls Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.91).
+- The Twins have a 3.93 team ERA that ranks fifth among all MLB pitching staffs.

+- Twins pitchers combine to surrender 173 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- The righty's last appearance came on Tuesday against the Cleveland Guardians, when he went six innings, surrendering three earned runs while giving up six hits.
+- In his last appearance on Wednesday against the Cleveland Guardians, the right-hander threw four innings, giving up two earned runs while surrendering four hits.

+- In 25 games this season, the 27-year-old has a 4.21 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.